Huegoxaga/notes/finance/README.md

   - The majority of private equity funds are `leveraged buyout funds`
     - leveraged buyout funds - use borrowed money to purchase equity in established companies with solid customer bases proven products and high quality management
   - Some private equity funds are venture capitals which typically invest in or provide financing to startups or young companies with high growth potential
+  - Companies can issue equity privately.
+Private equity is usually issued to institutional investors via private placements
+  - Such securities are not listed on public exchanges, so there's no active secondary market for them.
+As a result, private equity securities do not have market prices, are highly illiquid and are traded through negotiations
+- Financial disclosures for these securities are limited because there's typically no government or exchange requirement to do so
+  - Firms incur lower reporting costs
+  - The films are also able to focus on long term prospects because there's no public pressure for short term results
+  - Firms can have weaker corporate governance because of reduced reporting requirements and less public scrutiny
+- If the company eventually goes public, the potential return to the investors can be much higher
+- Types of private equity investments
+  - Venture Capital
+    - Venture capital funds invest in companies in the early stages of their development
+    - The investment often is in the form of equity, but can be and convertible preferred shares or convertible debt
+    - While the risk of failure is high, returns on successful companies can be very high.
+This is often the case when the company has grown to the point where it can be sold to the public via an IPO
+    - The companies in which a venture capital fund is invested are referred to as its portfolio companies
+    - Venture capital fund managers are closely involved in the development of portfolio companies often sitting on their boards or filling key management roles
+    - Categorization of venture capital investments is based on the company's stage of development, it includes the following financing stages
+      - `Formative Stage` - Investments made during a firm's earliest period, It can have the following sub-stages
+        - Angel investing is capital provided at the idea stage funds may be used to transform the idea into a business plan and to assess market potential
+          - The amount of financing at this stage is typically small and provided by individuals rather than by venture capital funds
+        - Seed stage financing refers to investments made for product development, marketing and market research
+          - This is typically the stage during which venture capital funds make initial investments through ordinary or convertible preferred shares
+        - Early stage financing is provided to companies moving toward operation that before commercial production and sales have occurred
+          - The investments are made to fund the initial production costs and sales expenses
+      - `Later Stage` - refers to the stage where a company already has production and sales and is operating as a commercial entity
+        - Investment funds provided at this stage are typically used for expansion of production and increasing sales through an expanded marketing campaign
+      - `Mezzanine Stage` - refers to capital provided to an established company to prepare it for an IPO
+  - Leveraged Buyouts (LBOs) - It acquire established private companies or publicly listed companies with a large portion of the funds financed through debt
+    - If the target is a publicly listed company, it's taken private after the buyout
+    - The target firm should have the potential for increase in value through some combination of management incentives, restructuring, cost reduction or revenue enhancement
+    - There are two types of LBOs
+      - Management Buyouts (MBOs) - The existing management team is involved in the acquisition and will stay to implement the value add measures under management
+      - Management Buy-ins (MBIs) - An external management team will replace the existing management team to implement the value add measures on the target firm
+    - The ultimate objective of a buyout is to restructure the acquired company and profit later by taking it public again, by issuing new shares to the public
+  - Private Investments in Public Equity (PIPs) - It happens when a public company that's in need of additional capital quickly and is willing to sell a sizable ownership position to private investors
+    - The additional capital may be needed for a significant expansion opportunity to pay off large amounts of debt or to cope with a distressed situation
+    - Depending on how urgent the need is and the size of the investment, the private investor may be able to purchase shares in the company at a significant discount to the publicly quoted market price

 ### Real Estate Investments